Constructive analysis of the Navier-Stokes equation: Main theorem

 and that

-If we establish the latter estimates for all $l$ then we have a linear growth of the integral terms of Leray projection in the equations for $\mathbf{v}^{r,\rho,l}$. \begin{rem} In the next subsection we shall define $\mathbf{r}^l$ and determine the constant $C_r$.
-We shall show that there exists a constant $C_r>0$ (independent of $l$) such that for all $1\leq i\leq n$ the functions $r^{l}_i$ satisfy
+If we establish the latter estimates for all $l$ then we have a bound of the integral terms of Leray projection in the equations for $\mathbf{v}^{r,\rho,l}$. \begin{rem} In the next subsection we shall define $\mathbf{r}^l$ and determine a global constant $C_r\geq C^{1,l}_r,C^{0,l-1}_r$ which is independent of the time step number $l$, and which is an upper bound for $\mathbf{r}$.
+More precisely, we shall show that there exists a constant $C_r>0$ (independent of $l$) such that for all $1\leq i\leq n$ and for all $l\geq 1$ the functions $r^{l}_i$ satisfy